LADIESDIV/gtoken/README.md

 kubectl create -f deployment/service-account.yaml
 ```

 Once the secret is created, we can create deployment and service.
 These are standard Kubernetes deployment and service resources.
+You can change image if you fork repo and build your image.
 Up until this point we’ve produced nothing but an HTTP server that’s accepting requests through a service on port 443:

 ```sh
 kubectl create -f deployment/deployment.yaml